justinebenevent/watch-me-roam-client/README.md

 - 'createTrip' => create new trip page
 - 'editTrip' => edit trip page
 - 'tripOverview' => page with all stops of one trip listed
+- 'stopDetails' => page with all the details of one stop (Name, city, country, description, pictures)
 - 'map' => page with all the stops displayed and linked on the map
 - 'createStop'  =>  Page to create a new stop
 - 'editStop/:id'  =>  Page to edit a stop